Bestroi150/slavonic-inscriptions/README.md

 # Slavonic Inscriptions

-A web application for exploring and analyzing Slavonic inscriptions with network visualization and mapping capabilities.
+A web application for exploring and analyzing Slavonic inscriptions, encoded in TEI XML  with network visualization and mapping capabilities.

 ## Features